-The Fund provides for airframe overhaul expenses for each owned aircraft based on a provision for the scheduled costs.
-These expenses are charged to earnings according to the pre-determined number of months between airframe overhauls.
+The Fund provides for airframe overhaul expenses for each owned and certain leased aircraft based on a provision for the scheduled costs.
+These expenses are charged to earnings according to the predetermined number of months between airframe overhauls.
 Actual results could differ from those estimates and differences could be significant.
-Engine overhauls on owned aircraft are not accrued for as it is the Fund's policy to purchase reconditioned engines as required by the maintenance schedule and amortize such engines over the related number of engine cycles used.
+Engine overhauls on owned aircraft are not accrued for as it is the Fund's policy to purchase or lease reconditioned engines as required by the maintenance schedule and amortize such engines over the related number of engine cycles used.